Sarcoptic Mange in Cats

 If your cat is sick or pregnant, your vet will take this into consideration before administering any type of medication.

-Sarcoptic mange is highly contagious and can be passed from one animal to another, as well as to humans.
-The only difference is that once a person is infested with mites, the mites cannot continue to reproduce as they would if they were living on a cat (or dog).
-Once it’s off a host, the survival time for a mite is no more than 10 days.
+Yes, sarcoptic mange is highly contagious and can be passed from one animal to another, as well as to humans.
+The only difference is that cat mites on humans can’t continue to reproduce as they would if they were living on a cat or dog.
+Once a mite leaves its host, it can’t survive longer than 10 days.
 However, if you suspect you or a family member may have contracted scabies from a cat, speak with your physician immediately.

 Cats diagnosed with mange should be isolated from other animals until they are fully recovered.
 In the meantime, rid your home of mites to ensure they don’t return and reinfect your cat: cleaning, vacuuming, and washing all bedding (including yours and your cat’s) is usually sufficient to rid your household of mites.